Ajamillion/clode/README.md

   the low-frequency compliance gain and time constants
 - ✅ Hybrid thermal network estimating coil/pole/basket temperature rise with thermal compression telemetry in solver responses and gateway payloads
+- ✅ Docker Compose orchestration for the gateway + Studio dev stack so the platform can spin up with a single command
-- ⏳ Playwright-guided Studio end-to-end coverage and Docker Compose orchestration remain outstanding before the M3 high-fidelity milestone can be called complete
+- ⏳ Playwright-guided Studio end-to-end coverage remains outstanding before the M3 high-fidelity milestone can be called complete
 - 🛠️ Extended FastAPI gateway, optimisation stack, and FEM/BEM solvers under development

-Current roadmap snapshot: **M1 100 %**, **M2 100 %**, **M3 ≈64 %**, overall ≈67 % toward the v1.0 target.
+Current roadmap snapshot: **M1 100 %**, **M2 100 %**, **M3 ≈72 %**, overall ≈68 % toward the v1.0 target.

 ## Prerequisites
 - Node.js 20+